 Once the title has been accepted, review authors are encouraged to attend a workshop on protocol development, if they have not already done so.
-Protocols should be submitted for editorial approval through Archie (the Cochrane Collaboration's Information and Management System), after careful proof-reading and consideration of the pre-submission checklist.
-Receipt will be acknowledged within two weeks.
+Protocols should be submitted for editorial approval through Editorial Manager, after careful proof-reading and consideration of the pre-submission checklist.
 The protocol will undergo both an internal and an external refereeing process.

 Internal review of protocols: completed protocols are seen by members of the Editorial Team, but one editor is designated the "contact editor" for each particular title.
 This internal review process should take no longer than three to four weeks and may include editing by the Managing Editor, Trials Search Coordinator, Methods Editor and Coordinating Editor.
 The process of developing a protocol is an iterative one, and protocols may undergo several drafts before publication.

 External review of protocols: once the comments of the editorial team have been acted upon, the protocol is sent for external review.
 External reviewers are selected on the basis of either content expertise and/or methodological expertise.
 External reviewers are asked to comment in a structured way, using a checklist adapted by the Group for this purpose, and to respond within three-four weeks of receiving the protocol.
 When the review team has acted upon the advice of the external reviewer(s) the protocol will be submitted for copy-editing by the publisher and signed off for publication in the next possible issue of the Cochrane Library.
 Disagreements between the editorial team and the authors, or between the authors themselves, about the content of their protocol, should be resolved by discussion, with arbitration from the Co-ordinating Editor.